Learn from Successful Individuals: Why Mentorship is Important for Entrepreneurs to Succeed.Mentoring Best Practices

 During the early days of Virgin Atlantic, Richard Branson turned to British airline entrepreneur Sir Freddie Laker, the founder of Laker Airways, for advice, practical help, and inspiration.

 Branson recalls that if Virgin Atlantic is known for the high-quality service at competitive prices, Sir Freddie’s wisdom about setting up the company, shaping its vision, and marketing helped.
-Initially, when Virgin Atlantic had little cash for advertising, Sir Freddie advised Branson to promote the airlines on his own.
+Initially, when Virgin Atlantic had little cash for advertising, Sir Freddie advised Branson to promote the airlines independently.
 This tactic paid off.

 As for advice to entrepreneurs, Branson says that going it alone is foolhardy and a flawed approach.
 According to him, the first step for entrepreneurs to approach someone for mentorship is to let go of their ego and admit that taking mentorship will benefit them.